Glossary

 C is for Clarity... aka Blurrity.
 Because I cannot hold on to it.

 C is for Cloth.
 And more specifically Cloth Stories.
 For I have a special relationship with it.
 My material (medium) of choice.
 For so long now, but not always.
-Just to collect some thoughts... so I can tall the stories.
+Just to collect some thoughts... so I can tell the stories.
+Cloth is like clay.

 C is for Coma Effect.
 I made a big cloth while I was very confused.
 I focused on shift.
 And I continue to use that as shift as a symbol.
 And a compositional tool.
 The cloth.